UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/16-conflict.md

 [resolve]({{ page.root }}{% link reference.md %}#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
-The file `mars.txt` currently looks like this in both partners' copies of our `planets`
+The file `user-input.sh` currently looks like this in both partners' copies of our `shell-script`
 repository:

 ~~~
-$ cat mars.txt
+$ cat user-input.sh
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+echo "What is your name?"
+read name
+echo "Hello $name."
 ~~~
 {: .output}

 Let's add a line to the collaborator's copy only:

 ~~~
-$ nano mars.txt
+$ nano user-input.sh
-$ cat mars.txt
+$ cat user-input.sh
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+echo "What is your name?"
+read name
+echo "Hello $name."
+#the read command requests user input, we use `$` to recall the variable established by `read`
-This line added to Wolfman's copy
+#this line is added by Vlad
 ~~~
 {: .output}

 and then push the change to GitHub:

 ~~~
-$ git add mars.txt
+$ git add user-input.sh
 $ git commit -m "Add a line in our home copy"
 ~~~
 {: .language-bash}